teleporthq/teleport-code-generators/README.md

 *  Support for slots

 ### Project Generators
+Project generators rely on a `ProjectUIDL` input and on a **project strategy**.
+The `ProjectUIDL` will contain all the information about routing, pages, components and global settings.
+The strategy will tell the generators where to put each file and which component generator to use.

-Project generators rely on the component generators and on the structure of the `ProjectUIDL` to figure out how many files to create and where to create them.
-The project generators will output an abstract structure with folders and files, without writing anything to disk.
+The generators will output an abstract structure with folders and files, without writing anything to disk.
 The project packer is tasked with taking the output of a project generator and publishing it somewhere.

+Check the official guides on [how to use an existing project generator](https://docs.teleporthq.io/guides/generate-your-first-project.html) or [how to create your custom configuration](https://docs.teleporthq.io/guides/customize-your-project-generator.html)

 #### Flavors
 * `teleport-project-generator-react-basic` - `react` + `react-router` and `css-modules` setup
 * `teleport-project-generator-react-next` - based on [Next.js](https://nextjs.org/)
 * `teleport-project-generator-vue-basic` - with a structure starting from the `vue-cli`
 * `teleport-project-generator-vue-nuxt` - based on [Nuxt.js](https://nuxtjs.org/)
-* teleport-project-generator-react-native (coming soon)
+* `teleport-project-generator-react-native` (coming soon)
-* teleport-project-generator-angular (coming soon)
+* `teleport-project-generator-angular` (coming soon)
-* teleport-project-generator-gatsby (coming soon)
+* `teleport-project-generator-gatsby` (coming soon)
-* teleport-project-generator-static (coming soon)
+* `teleport-project-generator-static` (coming soon)

 #### Capabilities
 Besides the regular files and folders generated at the end of the process, project generators are also taking care of:
 * Support for global settings, meta tags, style, scripts, etc.
-* Extracting all external dependencies and adding them to the `package.json`
+* Extracting all external dependencies and adding them to the `package.json`.
-* Creating the entry point for each application (it can be an `index.html` or something that is framework specific)
+* Creating the entry point for each application (it can be an `index.html` or something that is framework specific).
+* Creating a routing file for the client routes of the project.
-* Generating a web manifest for PWA support
+* Generating a web manifest for PWA support.

 ### Project Packers
 Once a generator created the code for the components and pages, the **project packer** will take that output, put it on top of an existing **project template**, add any local **assets** required and then will pass the entire result to a **publisher**.
 The publishers are specialized in deploying the entire folder structure to a 3rd party like `now` or `github`, or in creating an in-memory `zip` file or simply writing the folder to `disk`.